 The Court found that the Probate Code exempted claimants with pre-death lawsuits from the claim procedures.
 However, a claimant with a pre-death lawsuit can present notice in probate.
 This action does not trigger procedures applicable to those without lawsuits pending.

-The Estate next argues that the Mutual Parties’ voluntary claim requires their compliance with sub-section (3) of the applicable statute.
-However, the Court found that the cases it relies on do not apply to this case.
+The Estate next argues that the Mutual Parties’ voluntary claim requires their compliance with subsection (3) of the applicable statute.
+However, the Court found that the cases it relies upon do not apply to this case.
 The Court concluded that the plain language of the statute provides that a claimant with a pending claim in another court need not present a probate claim.
 If the claimant does present the claim to the estate, the presentation does not nullify the exemption provided by the statute.

 The Court of Appeals reversed the judgment against Mutual Parties and remanded for proceedings consistent with this decision.